Luhamus/NBA_data/README.md

  * [https://luhamus-nba-data.herokuapp.com/players/bulls](https://luhamus-nba-data.herokuapp.com/players/bulls).
  * [https://luhamus-nba-data.herokuapp.com/players/celtics](https://luhamus-nba-data.herokuapp.com/players/celtics).
  * [https://luhamus-nba-data.herokuapp.com/players/hawks](https://luhamus-nba-data.herokuapp.com/players/hawks).
- - NB: you shouldn't use the "fullName", like "Chicago Bulls".
+ > :warning: You shouldn't use the "fullName", like "Chicago Bulls".

 ### API on localhost
 To run the API locally, you should first clone the Repo and do the following: